Creating a more welcoming boston for the black community

 - How can we expand use of community and peer based approaches and leverage technology for scalability to address this key health issue in the context of reduced access to traditional health care services?

-First food deserts
+First food VISUALIZATIONS

 - Geographies with no baby-friendly hospitals, no lactation services, no lactation consultants and no peer support groups have been called “first food deserts” because they create a climate of poor support for breastfeeding where it is extremely unlikely that breastfeeding will be successful.